pmiguelpinto90/ShiftDisplay/README.md

 nDigits are the number of digits of the led.

 -
-**bool print(int value, int milliseconds)**
+**void print(int value, int time)**

-Displays integer value, right aligned in display, for the given milliseconds.
+Displays integer value, right aligned in display, for the given time in milliseconds.
-Returns true if displayed whole number.

 -
-**bool print(float value, int nDecimalPlaces, int milliseconds)**
+**void ShiftDisplay::print(float value, int time)**

-Displays float value, right aligned in display, rounded to nDecimalPlaces, for the given milliseconds.
+Displays float value, right aligned in display, rounded to one decimal place, for the given time in milliseconds
-Returns true if displayed whole number.

 -
+**void print(float value, int nDecimalPlaces, int time)**

+Displays float value, right aligned in display, rounded to nDecimalPlaces, for the given time in milliseconds.

+-
-**bool print(String text, int milliseconds)**
+**void print(String text, int time)**

-Displays text, left aligned in display, for the given milliseconds.
+Displays text, left aligned in display, for the given time in milliseconds.
 Accepted characters for string are A-Z, a-z, 0-9, -, space.
-Returns true if displayed whole string.

 -
-**bool printMenu(char c, int value, int milliseconds)**
+**void printMenu(char c, int value, int time)**

-Displays character c left aligned in display, and integer value right aligned in display, for the given milliseconds.
+Displays character c left aligned in display, and integer value right aligned in display, for the given time in milliseconds.
-Returns true if displayed whole value.

 ## Example
 A 3 digit common cathode display, with latch, clock and data pins connected to